alx-software-engineering-portfolio-2023/FutureCareersWebUI/README.md

-# Future Careers (Web User Interface Architecture)
+i# Future Careers (Web User Interface Architecture)

 ## What is Future Careers Web UI
-It is the client side of application.
+It is the client side of the application.
 All the web application content will be displayed by this application in this repo.